 Programmer, in English!

 Programming is hot everywhere in the world.
-If I had a dollar for every time someone asked me if I can find them a programmer!
+If only I had a dollar for every time someone asked me if I can find them a programmer!

-While a programmer won’t have trouble finding work anywhere in the world – if you’re willing to take a trip over to China you will have plenty of jobs to choose from.
+While a programmer won’t have trouble finding work anywhere in the world – if you’re willing to take a trip over to China, you will have plenty of jobs to choose from.

 Don’t speak Chinese?
 As a programmer, the Chinese company is most willing to compromise.
 Other Chinese developers can normally type English, and you can chat with them on Skype or QQ chat during the workday.
-So a Chinese company will accept 0 Chinese skills if you are a talented programmer.
+So a Chinese company can accept 0 Chinese skills if you really are a talented programmer.